Higher-spin composites and emergent AdS$_3$ geometry in the $(1+1)$-dimensional Gross-Neveu model

-where $m_\Phi^2 \sim g^4\Delta_1/m$ is the dynamical composite mass generated by the condensate.
-The overall sign of the kinetic term is preserved because $\Phi_1$ and $\bar\Phi_1$ transform covariantly under the same representation.
-The prefactor then combines as $g^2/m \cdot 1/(g^4\Delta_1/m) = 1/(g^2\Delta_1)$, which using $m_1^2 = g^2 m^2 z^2$ gives $1/(g^2\Delta_1) \sim 1/(m^3 z^2)$, the coefficient appearing in the low-energy form.
-The fusion condition eq.~(\ref{eq:fusion}) is applied symmetrically between $\bar\Phi_1$ and $\Phi_1$, and the low-energy Lagrangian is symmetrised with respect to the two orderings $\chi\partial_\mu\psi = (\partial_\mu\chi)\psi$, accounting for the factor of $\tfrac{1}{2}$ absorbed into the definition of $z$.
-The resulting second-order Lagrangian for the bosonic field $\Phi_1$ is the Proca form~\cite{Proca1936} with a soft-wall confining term; for general spin $s$ the same procedure yields the Fronsdal~\cite{Fronsdal1978} Lagrangian with the double-tracelessness constraint automatically satisfied by the symmetry of the multispinor construction.
+Note that the fusion condition eq.~(\ref{eq:fusion}) is applied symmetrically between $\bar\Phi_1$ and $\Phi_1$, and the low-energy Lagrangian is symmetrized with respect to the two orderings $\chi\partial_\mu\psi = (\partial_\mu\chi)\psi$, accounting for the factor of $1/2$ absorbed into the definition of $z$.
+The resulting second-order Lagrangian for the bosonic field $\Phi_1$ has the Proca form~\cite{Proca1936} and the same procedure yields the Fronsdal~\cite{Fronsdal1978} Lagrangian for general spin $s$.

-The e.o.m.\ substitution in eq.~(\ref{eq:BWelev}) is a classical procedure, but the second-order form is in fact valid beyond tree level.
-The rigorous justification proceeds via the fermion functional determinant: at large $N$, integrating out the $N$ species of fundamental fermions $\psi^{(n)}$ in the presence of the composite background $\Phi_1$ gives the exact leading-order effective action
+It is important to remind the reader that the equation of motion substitution in eq.~(\ref{eq:BWelev}) is a classical procedure, but the second-order form is in fact valid beyond tree level.
+One may verify this by examining the fermion functional determinant.
+At large $N$, integrating out the $N$ species of fundamental fermions $\psi^{(n)}$ in the presence of the composite background $\Phi_1$ gives the exact leading-order effective action

 where $\mathrm{Tr}$ denotes the functional trace over spacetime, Dirac, and species indices.
-Expanding eq.~(\ref{eq:fermdet}) to second order in $\Phi_1$ via the heat kernel expansion~\cite{Vassilevich2003} generates the kinetic term $(\partial_\mu\bar\Phi_1)(\partial^\mu\Phi_1)/m_\Phi^2$ automatically, with the coefficient fixed by the one-loop fermion bubble diagram.
-The e.o.m.\ substitution of eqs.~(\ref{eq:BWtrade})--(\ref{eq:BWelev}) is therefore the saddle-point of this exact functional, not an independent approximation.
-The systematic $1/N$ corrections to the saddle point are generated by the Seeley-DeWitt coefficients $a_n$ of the heat kernel expansion, producing higher-derivative corrections to the propagator that correct the Regge spectrum at subleading order while leaving the leading holographic dictionary intact.
-Since the entire construction operates at leading order in $1/N$ throughout, eq.~(\ref{eq:BWelev}) is exact within the approximation scheme of the paper.
+Expanding eq.~(\ref{eq:fermdet}) to second order in $\Phi_1$~\cite{Vassilevich2003} generates the kinetic term $(\partial_\mu\bar\Phi_1)(\partial^\mu\Phi_1)/m_\Phi^2$ automatically, with the coefficient fixed by the one-loop fermion diagram.
+The equation of motion substitution of eqs.~(\ref{eq:BWtrade})--(\ref{eq:BWelev}) is therefore the saddle-point of this exact functional.